lthr/Deploy-to-GH-Pages/README.md

 ![Github settings for deploying to TravisCI](https://i.imgur.com/susyCJ3.png)

-Don't close the window after you've created your token, you'll need the token later in this setup.
+Don't close the window after you've created your token, you'll need the token in step 8 and 9.

 ### 6. Travis-CI
 Add your GitHub repository in your [Travis CI](https://travis-ci.org/profile) repository overview.